pgjdbc/pgjdbc/docs/content/documentation/server-prepare.md

 ---
-title: "PostgreSQL™ Extensions to the JDBC API"
+title: "PostgreSQL® Extensions to the JDBC API"
 date: 2022-06-19T22:46:55+05:30
 draft: false
 weight: 8
 toc: true
 ---

-PostgreSQL™ is an extensible database system.
+PostgreSQL® is an extensible database system.
 You can add your own functions to the server, which can then be called from queries, or even add your own data types.
-As these are facilities unique to PostgreSQL™, we support them from Java, with a set of extension APIs.
+As these are facilities unique to PostgreSQL®, we support them from Java, with a set of extension APIs.
 Some features within the core of the standard driver actually use these extensions to implement Large Objects, etc.

 ## Accessing the Extensions